dart-lang/site-www/src/content/language/concurrency.md

 together.
 For more information on this concurrency model, read about the [Actor model](https://en.wikipedia.org/wiki/Actor_model).

-Using isolates, your Dart code can perform multiple independent tasks at once, using additional processor cores if they're available.
-Isolates are like threads or processes, but each isolate has its own memory and a single thread running an event loop.

 :::note Platform note
 Only the [Dart Native platform][] implements isolates.